kylestetz/CLNDR/README.md

     return event.id == idToRemove;
 });

-// Detroy the clndr instance.
+// Destroy the clndr instance.
 This will empty the DOM node containing the
 // calendar.
 myCalendar.destroy();
 ```